-This strategy firstly generated K random arithmetic expressions (see Table 2 for some examples), which are then used to compute K non-linear features.
-From the new and the original features, K^ variables are selected using SelectKBest from sklearn.
-The hyperparameters Kand K^ were optimized via cross-validation in the final model (see the final row of Table 3).
+features, K^ variables are selected using SelectKBest from sklearn.
+The hyperparameters K and K^ were optimized via cross-validation in the final model (see the final row of Table 3).

 In Table 3 the results obtained with this method, again combined with different classifiers and feature selection approaches and tested with the full data and the data after water region removal, are presented.
 At first, when combining RpolyTransformer with a classifier, a significant drop in the accuracy was observed, if compared with simple tabular models.
 Ridge was more accurate than LDA but it was still far behind the previous results.
 However, by carefully filtering the features either automatically with SelectFromModel or manually by removing the water regions, the results improved noticeably.
 In these experiments, LDA outperforms Ridge consistently.
 Compared to the PolynomialFeatures method, the one proposed here is faster (a few seconds versus a few minutes) and just as accurate.
-However, the initial results without noise reduction
+However, the initial results without noise reduction (i.e., feature selection) suggest that this strategy is more sensitive to noise in the data.